ibm-cloud-architecture/dba-onboarding-automation/README.md

 **Use Case Overview:** Focus Corp accelerates the use of unstructured content in an employee onboarding use case using teamspaces and secure external file sharing.
 You will assume the role of Lucy, an HR employee onboarding specialist at Focus Corp.
 Lucy’s objective is to improve Focus Corp’s process and ensure various onboarding requirements are met in a secure, structured, consistent and timely manner to onboard the new employees.
 Focus Corp must collaborate both internally and externally during the employee onboarding process as well as enforce structured and adhoc workflows.

-**Trial Details:** If you have a Digital Business Automation on Cloud trial, your environment is predeployed, continue to the Guided Tour section within the [Automation Onboarding use case](https://ibm-cloud-architecture.github.io/refarch-dba/use-cases/automation-onboarding/).
+**Trial Details:** If you have a Digital Business Automation on Cloud trial, your environment is predeployed, continue to the Guided Tour section within the [Onboarding Automation use case](https://ibm-cloud-architecture.github.io/refarch-dba/use-cases/onboarding-automation/).
 Don't have a trial yet? <a href="https://www.ibm.com/account/reg/us-en/signup?formid=urx-45706" target="_blank">Sign up</a> to get started.

 **Technical Details:** To deploy Automation Onboarding on your own environment - read on!